Skip to main content

 The Upstream Intervention of SERMs

 SERMs, particularly clomiphene citrate, operate at a higher level of the HPG axis.
-Clomiphene is a non-steroidal triphenylethylene derivative that acts as an antagonist at the level of the hypothalamus.
+Clomiphene is a non-steroidal triphenylethylene derivative that acts as an estrogen receptor antagonist at the level of the hypothalamus.
 By competitively inhibiting the binding of estradiol to its receptors, clomiphene effectively masks the primary negative feedback signal.

 The hypothalamus, perceiving a low estrogen state, responds by increasing the pulsatility of GnRH secretion.
 This, in turn, drives the pituitary to augment the release of both LH and FSH.
 The elevated LH stimulates Leydig cell testosterone production, while the elevated FSH acts on Sertoli cells to support spermatogenesis.